 Sticky, or fixed, navigation bars follow users throughout the website.
 No matter how far down one scrolls, the nav bar will still be there, allowing easy access to the rest of the website without any need for the user to scroll all the way back to the top to jump to another page.
 This allows for quicker navigation, which makes your whole site more user-friendly.

 There’s been a lot of talk lately, particularly among the major US cellular networks, of 5G speeds coming to their mobile networks.
-Some home-internet providers have been promoting gigabit speeds (or similar, though not quite so substantial network upgrades), and all our devices are improving year over year.
+Some home-internet providers have been promoting gigabit speeds (or similar, though not quite so substantial network upgrades), and all our devices are improving

 What does that all mean?
 Well a lot, really, but one of the lessons we can draw from all this is that there’s more bandwidth and faster speeds to go around, and people have the equipment to take advantage of it.
 As a result, there has also been a trend toward video and animated storytelling on the web.
 Constant buffering and slow-loading times aren’t an issue when you have increasingly powerful computers and access to increasingly fast networks.
 This gives websites the opportunity to draw in visitors with more engaging content.